 Brad Badelt, Assistant Director, Sustainability, City of Vancouver

-Brad will share how City of Vancouver used the ecological footprint to inform their Greenest City Action Plan, and its Lighter Footprint goal, and the connections between the lighter footprint and their current Climate Emergency Action Plan.
+Brad shared how City of Vancouver used the ecological footprint to inform their Greenest City Action Plan, and its Lighter Footprint goal, and the connections between the lighter footprint and their current Climate Emergency Action Plan.

 Rebecca Newlove, Sustainability Manager (left) and Glenys Verhulst, Sustainability Planner (right), District of Saanich

-Rebecca and Glenys will share details on how Saanich incorporated consumption-based emissions results into their Climate Plan; and how they are sharing and encouraging stakeholders to act on consumption-based emissions and ecological footprint results through One Planet Saanich.
+Rebecca and Glenys shared details on how Saanich incorporated consumption-based emissions results into their Climate Plan; and how they are sharing and encouraging stakeholders to act on consumption-based emissions and ecological footprint results through One Planet Saanich.

 Dr. Vanessa Timmer (left), Executive Director and Co-founder and Dagmar Timmer (right), Managing Director-Strategic Initiatives and Co-founder, OneEarth

-Vanessa and Dagmar will present on how sustainable consumption framing can effectively engage stakeholders in supporting community-wide progress on sustainability.
-They will also share global examples of best practices.
+Vanessa and Dagmar presented on how sustainable consumption framing can effectively engage stakeholders in supporting community-wide progress on sustainability.
+They also shared global examples of best practices.

 Cora Hallsworth, Manager of Municipal Programs, Centre for Ecocities

-This webinar series is hosted by the Centre for Ecocities and this session will be moderated by Cora Hallsworth.
-She will also show how the Centre is supporting cities in engaging with Consumption-based sustainability metrics.
+This webinar series is hosted by the Centre for Ecocities and this session was moderated by Cora Hallsworth.
+She also showed how the Centre is supporting cities in engaging with Consumption-based sustainability metrics.